Yi Kang-guk

-Yi Kang-guk (Korean: 이강국; Hanja: 李康國; 7 February 1906 – 1955) was a communist politician in the early years of the Democratic People's Republic of Korea.
+Yi Kang-guk (Korean: 이강국; Hanja: 李康國; 7 February 1906 – 1955) was a communist politician in the early years of North Korea.

 Biography

-Born in Yangju, Gyeonggi-do.
+Born in Yangju, Gyeonggi Province.
 He is a rumored Sujae who graduated from Bosong High School, and was an elite theorist who studied at the University of Berlin in Germany after entering the theory of communism while attending the Faculty of Law and Literature at Keijō Imperial University.
 During his studies at Humboldt University of Berlin, he joined the German Communist Party, where he returned to Korea in 1935 and was imprisoned in a labor camp in Wonsan, South Hamgyong Province.

 Liberation of Korea

 After the independence, he participated in the National Preparatory Committee and the Democratic Peoples Front, actively engaged in political activities.
 Through the contribution of the Chosun People's Report dated 25 August 1946, "Hold the US military government and hand over the regime to the People's Committee!
 The US military is back soon!"
 As the North.
 Kim Soo-im, famous for his spying, was living under the premise of marrying Colonel Baird, a US military police officer at the time, and was accompanied by Lee Kang-guk in the commander's car, which was driven by the US military police, so that they could avoid the 38th parallel.
 He was arrested by the American military government authorities in September 1946.

 On 5 August 1947, the Hyundai Daily reported that a student who returned to North Korea after having been in trouble after knowing that North Korea was a paradise, visited his friend Lee Ki-young (李箕永; 1895–1984) in North Korea and heard of Yi Kang-guk.
 It was reported that he regretted coming to the North, but had no way to return, and was imprisoned for criticizing North Korea's policies.
 Yi Kang-guk served as the secretary-general of the People's Committee of North Korea, the provisional government governing the northern portion of the Korean Peninsula from 1947 until 1948.